YueLin301/yuelin301.github.io/_posts/2023-08-13-Classic-Games.md

 > Roughgarden, Tim.
 "Routing games."
 Algorithmic game theory 18 (2007): 459-484.
 {: .prompt-info }

+## Public Goods v.s.
+Common Recourses

+These two kinds of games are **social dilemmas**, i.e., the situations in which individual actions that seem to be rational and in self-interest can lead to collective outcomes that are undesirable for everyone.

+### Public Goods Game
+#### Setup
+In this game, a group of players is each given a sum of money (or any resource).
+They are offered the choice to invest any portion of this sum into a common pool.
+This pool is then multiplied by a factor greater than one (but less than the number of players) and distributed evenly among all players, regardless of their individual contributions.

+#### Dilemma
+The group's best outcome is if everyone contributes the maximum amount because this would result in the highest multiplication and distribution to everyone.
+However, from an individual's perspective, the best strategy is to contribute nothing and free-ride on the contributions of others.
+If everyone thinks this way, no one contributes, and the group ends up worse off.

+#### Examples
+1. The Snowdrift Game (or Hawk-Dove Game)
+2. The Prisoner's Dilemma.

+### Common Resources Game (or the Tragedy of the Commons)
+#### Setup
+Players have access to a shared resource (like a common grazing field for sheep).
+Each player decides how many units of the resource (e.g., how many sheep) to use.
+The resource can regenerate over time, but if overused, it can get depleted.

+#### Dilemma
+If all players use the resource sustainably, the resource persists, benefiting everyone continuously.
+However, each player has an incentive to use as much of the resource as quickly as possible to gain immediate benefits, especially before others use it up.
+If all players act on this individual incentive, the shared resource gets depleted, and everyone ends up worse off in the long run.

+### Differences
+1. **Nature of the Good**:
+   - **Public Goods**: These are non-excludable (one person's use doesn't exclude another's use) and non-rivalrous (use by one person doesn't reduce its availability to others).
+Examples include clean air, national defense, and public parks.
+   - **Common Resources**: These are non-excludable but rivalrous.
+One person's use directly impacts another person's ability to use it.
+Examples include fisheries, forests, and shared pastures.
+2. **Primary Challenge**:
+   - **Public Goods**: The challenge is about contributing to the provision of the good.
+The temptation is to free-ride on others' contributions.
+   - **Common Resources**: The challenge is about overuse and depletion of the resource.
+The temptation is to over-exploit before others do.
+3. **Outcome of Selfish Behavior**:
+   - **Public Goods**: If everyone acts selfishly, the public good is under-provided or not provided at all.
+   - **Common Resources**: If everyone acts selfishly, the common resource is quickly depleted, rendering it unavailable even for future use.

+## The Cooperative Game

+### Disambiguation

+The canonical  definition of the cooperative game in game theory is different from the current common sense of MARL.

+Cooperative game theory deals with situations where players can benefit by cooperating, and binding agreements are possible.
+In these games, **players form coalitions**, and the outcomes depend on the behavior of these coalitions.
+The primary goal in cooperative games is often to understand how the gains from cooperation should be fairly distributed among the players.

+Notably, a key difference between cooperative and non-cooperative game theory is the idea of commitment.
+In cooperative games, it's assumed that players can make binding commitments to each other, whereas in non-cooperative games, players choose strategies without the possibility of making binding agreements.

+### Formal definition

+Key elements of a cooperative game:

+1. **Players**: A finite set of players $N$.
+2. **Value function**: Given any subset $S$ of $N$ (a coalition), the value function $v: 2^N \to \mathbb{R}$ assigns a real number $v(S)$ representing the total value or utility that the coalition $S$ can achieve by cooperating.
+Note that $v(\emptyset) = 0$, meaning the value of an empty coalition is zero.
+3. **Characteristic function form**: Cooperative games often take this form, where for every subset $S$ of $N$, a value $v(S)$ is specified.
+The number $v(S)$ represents the payoff that the members of $S$ can guarantee by forming a coalition and excluding all other players.

+### An example: The "Airport Game"

+Certainly!
+Let's delve into a classic example of a cooperative game: The "Airport Game".

+**Scenario**:
+Imagine there are three airlines: A, B, and C. They are considering building a runway at a shared airport.
+Each airline can benefit from the runway, but they benefit differently based on the size of their planes and the number of flights they operate.
+They want to decide how much each should contribute to the construction costs.

+1. Airline A's planes are large, and it would be willing to pay up to $600,000 for the runway if it had to bear all the costs itself.
+2. Airline B operates smaller planes and would only be willing to pay $300,000.
+3. Airline C operates the smallest planes and would pay just $100,000.

+The total cost of the runway is $800,000.

+**Coalitional Values**:
+If they cooperate, the total cost can be divided among them.
+The value each coalition (subset of airlines) can generate (or save) is as follows:

+- $v(A) = 600,000$
+- $v(B) = 300,000$
+- $v(C) = 100,000$
+- $v(A,B) = 800,000$ (since together they can cover the total cost)
+- $v(A,C) = 700,000$
+- $v(B,C) = 400,000$
+- $v(A,B,C) = 800,000$ (since all three together can cover the total cost)

+The question now becomes: How should the $800,000 cost be distributed among A, B, and C in a way that reflects their individual benefits and the benefit of their cooperation?

+**Solution Concepts**:
+There are various ways to allocate the costs based on cooperative game solution concepts.
+One of the most famous methods is the Shapley value, which provides a unique way to fairly allocate the costs based on individual and collective benefits.

+By computing the Shapley value for this game, one would find a fair division of the costs among A, B, and C.

 ## [Iterated Prisoner's Dilemma](https://en.wikipedia.org/wiki/Prisoner%27s_dilemma#The_iterated_prisoner's_dilemma)

 > Axelrod, Robert, and William D. Hamilton.
 "The evolution of cooperation." science 211.4489 (1981): 1390-1396.